 Hence, the Irish cosmogony in the Lebor Gabála is a hodgepodge, grafted onto Hebrew myth.
 This blending, now called Celtic Christianity horrified Roman Catholicism, who in the 1100s came to Ireland to clean things up, a process which among other things saw the demotion of Christian priestesses called Abbesses.

 Brigid is one of mythology’s great diplomats.
-Her wedding to Bres the Fomorian prince is an act of statecraft between two warring tribes of gods.
+Her wedding to Bres the Fomorian prince is an act of statecraft between two warring tribes of gods, and in the tales he is a very difficult leader for her people to swallow.
 She brings together wild and domestic animals.
 Her soothing, summoning, and putting to domestic task various wild animals places her a part of world folkloric motif of Fairy Tale maidens pacifying beasts.

 The Romans syncretized her with Minerva, goddess of wisdom and technology.
 This fused deity is often referred to by scholars as Gaulish Minerva.
 Like Minerva, Brigit is credited with creating the first whistle instrument.
 This goddess was called upon as a goddess of war and defense of the Homefront by her Brythonic children, the Brigantes, in their resistance to Roman occupation.

 The tradition of female priestesses tending sacred, naturally occurring eternal flames is a feature of ancient Indo-European pre-Christian spirituality.
 It is possible that Brigid is linked with Greco-Roman Vesta-Hestia, goddess of the physical and spiritual hearth.
 There is evidence in the Celtic period of priestesses who tended fires in early Iron Age Ireland.

 With the power to end unwanted pregnancy and her role as a midwife, Brigid is often thought of by modern pagans as a goddess of women’s reproductive health and choice.